Nucky Thompson: Season three

 Rosetti convinces Masseria to provide him with extra men to take over Atlantic City.
 Acting on a tip from Gillian, who wants revenge for Jimmy's murder, Rosetti bombs Nucky's favorite restaurant in order to kill him, Rothstein and Luciano.
-All three survive the explosion, but Billie is killed.
+All three survive the explosion, but Billie is killed and Nucky is left with temporary tinnitus.
 Nucky organizes a meeting with the East Coast crime bosses to seek support for killing both Rosetti and Masseria.
 Everyone at the meeting declines, however, and the job is left to Owen.
 However, Luciano and Lansky alert Masseria to Nucky's attempted hit in exchange for Masseria financing their heroin operation.
 As Owen enters a Turkish bathhouse to murder Masseria, the crime lord's men ambush and kill him and shipped back to Nucky in a crate.
 From Margaret's grief-stricken reaction to Owen's death, Nucky deduces that the two had been having an affair.

-Nucky narrowly escapes being killed by Masseria's men and recruits White and Capone to provide men to fight back against Rosetti.
+Nucky narrowly escapes an attempt on his life by Masseria's men, killing his would-be assailants (although not before Eddie is wounded), and recruits Chalky and Capone to provide men to fight back against Rosetti.
 An all-out gang war ensues, with massive casualties on both sides.
 Rothstein tries to convince Masseria to end his support for Rosetti in exchange for Nucky giving up 99% of the profits from Mellon's distillery.
 The agreement is a trap, however; as part of his deal with Nucky, Mellon has Rothstein arrested.
-White and Capone send their men to ambush Masseria's gang as they leave Atlantic City, resulting in a bloodbath.
-Meanwhile, Harrow unexpectedly storms the Artemis Club, massacring many of Rosetti's men and managing to rescue Tommy Darmody, who is held at gunpoint.
-Rosetti and two of his men are able to escape, but his second in command, Tonino Sandrelli (Chris Caldovino), kills Rosetti so Nucky will spare him.
+Chalky and Capone send their men to ambush and massacre Masseria's men as they are withdrawing from Atlantic City.
+Meanwhile, Harrow unexpectedly storms the Artemis Club, massacring Rosetti's men and managing to rescue Tommy Darmody, who is held at gunpoint.
+Rosetti and two of his men are able to escape.
+While searching the club afterwards, Nucky and Eli find Rosetti's right-hand man Tonino Sandrelli (Chris Caldovino) hiding in a closet, and get him to kill Rosetti in exchange for sparing his life.
 Nucky tries to reconcile with Margaret, who has left him and taken the children.
 Margaret rebuffs him, however, and refuses to accept money from him.